shipwright-io/build/docs/build.md

       succeededLimit: 20
 ```

 **NOTE**: When changes are made to `retention.failedLimit` and `retention.succeededLimit` values, they come into effect as soon as the build is applied, thereby enforcing the new limits.
 On the other hand, changing the `retention.ttlAfterFailed` and `retention.ttlAfterSucceeded` values will only affect new buildruns.
 Old buildruns will adhere to the old TTL retention values.

-#### Build_limit_cleanup controller

-Builds are watched by the build_limit_cleanup controller for the following preconditions:

-- Update on `Build` resource if either `retention.failedLimit` or `retention.succeeded` are set
-- Create on `Build` resource if either `retention.failedLimit` or `retention.succeeded` are set

-build_limit_cleanup also watches buildruns for the following precondition:

-- Update on `BuildRun` resource if either `retention.failedLimit` or `retention.succeeded` are set and the Buildrun has just completed execution.

-If these conditions are met, the reconciler calculates the number of buildruns that exists and deletes the oldest ones till the limit is satisfied.
+In case TTL values are defined in buildrun specifications as well as build specifications, priority will be given to the values defined in the buildrun specifications.

 ### Sources